ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

     - targets: ["localhost:9650"]
 ```

 Mind the spacing (leading spaces too)!
-You will need admin privileges to do that (use `sudo`).
-Restart prometheus service afterwards with `sudo systemctl restart prometheus`.
+You will need admin privileges to do that
+(use `sudo`).
+Restart Prometheus service afterwards with `sudo systemctl restart
+prometheus`.

 :::

-All that's left to do now is to provision the datasource and install the actual dashboards that will show us the data.
+All that's left to do now is to provision the data source and install the actual
+dashboards that will show us the data.

 ## Step 4: Dashboards <a id="dashboards"></a>